-NEW FACULTY

-Mark Ferguson

-The Evergreen State College Reservation-BasedCommunity Determined Program at Muckleshoot has hired Mark A. Ferguson as the new site faculty.
-Mark was an employee at the Muckleshoot Tribal College 1999-2001, working as the first instructor in the tribe's

-Muckleshoot Occupational Skills Training (MOST) Program.
+NEW FACULTY Mark Ferguson The Evergreen State College Reservation-Based Community Determined Program at Muckleshoot has hired Mark A. Ferguson as the new site faculty.
+Mark was an employee at the Muckleshoot Tribal College 1999-2001, working as the first instructor in the tribe's Muckleshoot Occupational Skills Training (MOST) Program.
 During that time he designed and taught computer and business education classes.

-An enrolled member of the Delaware/Lenape Indian Tribe, Mark graduated from Evergreen's Reservation - Based Program in 2001.
-He has taught in the Tacoma Public Schools since 2002, and completed his Masters Degree in Educational Leadership from Western Washington University in 2004.
+An enrolled member of the Delaware/Lenape Indian Tribe, Mark graduated from Evergreen's Reservation-Based Program in 2001.
+He has taught in the Tacoma Public Schools since 2002, and completed his master's degree in educational leadership from Western Washington University in 2004.
 "In 1999 I was a displaced employee of a major public utility after a company merger.
 I used that time to go back to school.
-I had heard many positive things about Evergreen's College Reservation Base Community Determined Program.
-I entered the program in 1998 and took to it immediately, graduating in 2001 with a B.A.
-Degree.
-I liked the community based learning style and the intriguing & engaging curriculum.
-I went on to get my Master of Education degree and now have the honor of being hired as TESC faculty at the Muckleshoot Site.
+I had heard many positive things about Evergreen's Reservation-Based Community Determined Program.
+I entered the program in 1998 and took to it immediately, graduating in 2001 with a B.A. degree.
+I liked the community based learning style and the intriguing and engaging curriculum.
+I went on to get my master of education degree and now have the honor of being hired as Evergreen faculty at the Muckleshoot Site.
 I feel very welcome.
-It's like returning home and being able to give back to a community that has been very good to me and that I have close ties with."
+It's like returning home and being able to give back to a community that has been very good to me, and that I have close ties with."

-Interpretation of the policy o

-Nonprofit Org.

-US Postage

-PAID

-Permit No. 65
+Vonprofit Org.
+US Postage PAID Permit No. 65 Olympia, WA

-Olympia WA

-CVER TREE STATE COLLEGE OLYMPIA WASHINGTON WASHINGTON THE EVERGREEN STATE COLLEGE